DavidLKing/SCiL-20/README.md

 - `check.py` A script for finding differences in edit operations.
 - `maxent_test.py` A script for generate maxent datasets.

 All scripts are intended to run with python3.
 [Gensim](https://radimrehurek.com/gensim/) is also required for `maxent_test.py.
 Additionally, the original seq2seq to implementation is no longer supported.
-Feel free to use our partial implementation [here](https://github.com/davidlking/med-pytorch) or any other implementation you prefer.
+Feel free to use our partial reimplementation [here](https://github.com/davidlking/med-pytorch) or any other implementation you prefer.

 ## `pull*.py`